Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

-{It is easy to verify that all the feasible weights reported in Sections \ref{mrf}, \ref{of} and \ref{MSFE} satisfy Assumption~\ref{key-assumption} with a strict inequality.
-For all weights, the term $(A_i-\mu)^2$ appears in the denominator of $1-W_{i,T}$, whereas the remaining terms only depend on the $U_{i,t}'s$.
-This implies that large values of $(A_i-\mu)^2$ are associated with small values of the weight on Pool.
-To illustrate how Assumption~\ref{key-assumption} is linked to tail heaviness, we consider the same simulation design as that obtained to produce Figure \ref{fig:mmr_equallyaccurate} and compute the covariance in Assumption~\ref{key-assumption} (focusing for simplicity on IW-MR only).
+To illustrate how Assumption~\ref{key-assumption} is linked to tail heaviness, we consider the same simulation design and compute the covariance in Assumption~\ref{key-assumption}, focusing on IW-MR only.
 The four distributions have increasing tail heaviness, while everything else that would otherwise affect the weights is kept fixed.
-We find that this covariance becomes more negative as the tail heaviness increases (it respectively equals -0.134, -0.168, -0.216, -0.254 for the four levels of tail heaviness).
-This implies that heavy tails make the inequality in Assumption~\ref{key-assumption} `bite' more, which, as shown by Theorems \ref{thm:2:IWeq} and \ref{cor:mmr}, translates into larger gains of IW relative to TS and Pool.}
+We find that this covariance decreases in the tail heaviness (it respectively equals $-0.134$, $-0.168$, $-0.216$, $-0.254$ for the four distributions).
+Heavy tails make the inequality in Assumption~\ref{key-assumption} stricter, which, as shown by Theorems~\ref{cor:mmr} and~\ref{thm:2:IWeq}, translates into larger gains of IW relative to TS and Pool.